Leaders.com

 3. Format and Write SOPs for the Designated Audience

 Remember that formatting and writing standard operating procedures isn’t necessarily for you.
 You’re writing them for other people to be able to do their work correctly.
 Doing so, however, requires you to think of just who it is you’re writing to.
 In other words, you need to determine your audience.
 This is easier said than done.
-Not only do you have to consider the objective of the SOP, but you need to account for who will be reading them.
+Not only do you have to consider the objective of the standard operating procedure, but you need to account for who will be reading them.

 Here are some items you should consider: